 Why Choose Vortica?

 Both Martin and Chris have been in the game a long time.
-Chris since early 1989, and Martin from 1994.
-We are the South Island’s most prolific and capable course designers and design team, having been involved in 8 of the 14 permanent disc golf courses in the South Island, and we have created numerous highly-regarded NZ National Tour Event course designs over many years.
+Chris since late 1988, and Martin from 1994.
+We are the South Island’s most prolific and capable course designers and design team, having been involved in many of the disc golf courses in the South Island, and we have created numerous highly-regarded NZDG Tour course designs over many years.
 Here are our installed courses.

 We know how to design a course to ensure the safety of the public – which is our number one design priority, followed directly by player safety.